 For example, it is rare for bonds and stocks both to go down at the same time.
-During the past decades bonds have outperformed stocks, an historically unusual occurrence.
-Over long periods of time stocks have outperformed bonds, but a combination of both asset classes reduces your portfolio volatility.
+During certain years, bonds will outperform stocks and others stocks outperform bonds.

-Simple Portfolio Management
+Simple Portfolio Management for Successful Asset Allocation

 The research abounds that a basic asset allocation of a certain percent in stock investments and a certain percent in bond investments has led to long term wealth creation.

 Index funds and ETFs are perfectly suited to a simple and effective portfolio management approach.
 The two asset portfolio shown in the chart above combines a world stock market index ETF with a total US bond fund.
-Depending upon your age and risk tolerance, place more or less in each asset class.
+Depending on your age and risk tolerance, place more or less in each asset class.